sluest/FermatCY/README.md

 # FermatCY

-This repository contains the Mathematica code used to generate the data on Fermat-type Calabi-Yau four-folds used in the paper <i>"The Tadpole Conjecture in the Interior of Moduli Space"</i> by S. Lüst and M. Wiesner.
+This repository contains the Mathematica code used to generate the data on Fermat-type Calabi-Yau four-folds used in the paper <i>"The Tadpole Conjecture in the Interior of Moduli Space"</i> by S. Lüst and M. Wiesner (https://arxiv.org/pdf/2211.05128.pdf).

 ## Content